PerlAlien/Alien/README.md

 # DESCRIPTION

-Alien is a package that exists just to hold together an idea, the idea of Alien:: packages, so there is no code here, just motivation for Alien.

-The intent of Alien is to provide a mechanism for specifying, installing and using non-native dependencies on CPAN.
-Frequently, this is a C library used by XS, but it could be anything non-Perl usable from Perl.
+The intent of the Alien namespace is to provide a mechanism for specifying, installing and using non-native dependencies on CPAN.
+Frequently this is a C library used by XS (see [perlxs](https://metacpan.org/pod/perlxs)) or FFI (see [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus)), but it could be anything non-Perl usable from Perl.

 Typical characteristics of an Alien distribution include:

 - Probe for or install library during the build process

     Usually this means that [Module::Build](https://metacpan.org/pod/Module::Build) or [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) will be extended to probe for an existing system library that meets the criteria of the Alien module.
 If it cannot be found the library is downloaded from the Internet and installed into a share directory (See [File::ShareDir](https://metacpan.org/pod/File::ShareDir)).

     Usually, though not necessarily, this is a C library.
 It could be